 How to plant aquilegias

-Caring for aquilegias
+How to care for aquilegias

 Once your aquilegia plants are established, they need very little aftercare.
-For the best foliage display, cut back the summer growth in September for a late flush of new leaves that should last through the winter.
+For the best foliage display, cut back the summer growth in September for a late flush of new leaves that should last through winter.

-Collecting aquilegia seeds
+Collecting aquilegia seeds.
+Tim Sandall

 Here, Alan Titchmarsh explains how to save seed from aquilegias: